Kesava435/M2-Embedded_Homeapplication/1_Requirements/README.md

 Low cost and robust system.
 Modular Approach.
 Defining the System
-Software : The platform used to run this project code is visual studio code(version 1.57) and for circuit simulator we have to use SimulIDE software.
-Operating System : Windows 10
-Processor: Intel dual Core i5

 ## SWOT- Strengths, and Weakness, Opportunities Threats
  ### Strengths
 User Friendly and easy to use.